commanded/commanded/guides/Events.md

 - `stream_version` - the version of the stream for the event.
 - `causation_id` - an optional UUID identifier used to identify which command caused the event.
 - `correlation_id` - an optional UUID identifier used to correlate related commands/events.
-- `created_at` - the date/time, in UTC, indicating when the event was created.
+- `created_at` - the datetime, in UTC, indicating when the event was created.

 These key/value metadata pairs will use atom keys to differentiate them from the user provided metadata: